 So here is the link to your free Problem Solving Sheet.

 - I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.
 Abraham Maslow

 - We can not solve our problems with the same level of thinking that created them.
 Albert Einstein

-- We always hope for the easy fix: the one simple change that will erase a problem in a stroke.
+- We always hope for the easy fix: the one simple change that will erase a stroke problem.
 But few things in life work this way.
-Instead, success requires making a hundred small steps go right – one after the other, no slipups, no goofs, everyone pitching in.
+Instead, success requires making a hundred small steps go right – one after the other, no slip-ups, no goofs, and everyone pitching in.
 Atul Gawande

 - A problem well put is half solved.
 John Dewey

 - A sum can be put right: but only by going back till you find the error and working it afresh from that point, never by simply going on.
 C.S.
 Lewis, The Great Divorce